 - Supports Retina Display and high resolution photos

-- Cameras are supported - both front and back
+- Cameras are supported - both front and back (iOS devices only)

 - Fullscreen mode